CC-YouCube/.github/README.md

 Some common files that you might find in a `.github` repository include:

-- `ISSUE_TEMPLATE.md`: This file contains templates for issues that can be used as a starting point when creating new issues.

 - `PULL_REQUEST_TEMPLATE.md`: This file contains templates for pull requests that can be used as a starting point when creating new pull requests.

 - `CODE_OF_CONDUCT.md`: This file outlines the code of conduct for the repository, which sets out the expectations for behavior and conduct for contributors and users.